 We've now introduced expanded options for customizing your substation and overhead line.
 We'll teach you the best practices for these features.

 In this article, we will present the new features that were developed for overhead line design.
-This allows you to find a more flexible solution to meet with your requirement.
+This allows you to find a more flexible solution that meets your requirements.

 Customize your overhead line

-Now you will be able to define your own overhead line (OHL).
+You will now be able to define your own overhead line (OHL).
 All you need to do is to set up the values and choose the preferred components used for your OHL.

 There will be three values to define: